 4. Leaders in many places don’t want a devolution deal on the government’s terms

 Communities secretary Sajid Javid has been clear that in order for places to gain a devolution deal, they will need to introduce a metro mayor.
 This proved the sticking point for local leaders in the North East, and in recent weeks has also led to the collapse of tentative agreements for places such as Greater Lincoln and Norfolk and Suffolk.
 It is also likely to deter leaders in other parts of the country from putting forward proposals for a deal in their area.

 So while cities with nothing confirmed should continue to try to work with government to get deals in place, it is unlikely they will be able to secure anything that matches those deals already agreed before 2020.

-Simon Jeffrey is an external affairs and research office at the Centre for Cities, on whose blog this article first appeared.
+Simon Jeffrey is a researcher and external affairs officer at the Centre for Cities, on whose blog this article first appeared.